nemethmik/elena14/README.md

 - [SAP UI5 Web Components 01 Getting Started with ViteJS](https://youtu.be/cfdtbrs8sg0)

 ## Project Setup for Branch daysbeforebirthdaylitelementdemo
+- The project was inspired by [What Would You Do Without a Framework?
+Front-End Anew with Lit-HTML by Adam Bar](https://youtu.be/eSILtbWYrNc) brilliant video.
 - **npm init vite** should be called from a parent folder, since the initializer will ask for a project name and it will generate a folder with that name.
 No README will be generated.
   - Before doing this, I create a new branch *daysbeforebirthdaylitelementdemo* from the readme-only master, then I renamed temporarily the elena14 folder.
   - Project name: elena14